 Thompson said he’s open to finding another home in Asheville for his gallery.

 “It’s like the end of an era.
 It’s bittersweet.
+I love the gallery, everybody I’ve worked with and I love this community.
 It’s a little overwhelming,” he said.
-“You know, you build something up and work at it all these years.
+“You know, you build something up and have it all these years.
 I almost felt I was failing the art community of Asheville.
 You have to look at it positively.
-Knowing what we did here and knowing how the community supported the gallery and the artists supported the gallery, anything can be positive from here.”
+Knowing what we did here and knowing how the community supported the gallery and the artists supported the gallery, anything can be positive from here.
+I let collectors know what was going on and they texted me back and they’re like ‘Wherever you go, we will find you, even if it’s across the country."